-One of the biggest mistakes I see families make before working with me is their attempt to sleep train only for nights without training for naps at the same time, or vice versa.
-In an effort to not let their children become, “overtired,” parents often help their babies fall asleep for naps during the day, while only sleep training at night.
-Because there is so much melatonin in the body at bedtime, kids fall asleep relatively easily for bedtime, and throughout the night, yet struggle to nap unassisted during the day.
-In this case, after a few days the child might sleep well at night, however, when parents try to tackle nap sleep, the child uses all their stamina from solid night sleep to then fight naps – making nap training extremely difficult.
-Worse so, if a child continues to receive help to sleep during the day, it is usually only a matter of time until a sleep disruption (such as illness or travel), causes nighttime sleep issues…which then requires a parent to start from square one.
-The parent now has to help their child fall back to sleep for bedtime, and in the middle of the night – all over again.
-In this circumstance, it’s only a short period of time before sleep training progress completely falls apart.
+Commonly, if a child continues to receive help to sleep during the day, it is usually only a matter of time until a sleep disruption (such as illness or travel) causes nighttime sleep issues again.
+This then requires a parent to start from square one.
+And the parent now has to help their child fall back to sleep for bedtime, and in the middle of the night, all over again.
+In this circumstance, it’s only a short period of time before sleep training completely falls apart.

 3) Keeping the pacifier

 I’m just going to say it plainly: a pacifier is a tricky sleep prop with long term consequences.
 Unless a child is old and dexterous enough to reach out in the middle of the night, and quickly put a pacifier back into their mouth, sleep training with a pacifier isn’t really sleep training.
 And even if baby is able to re-insert the pacifier on their own, it is still a sleep prop.
 And you probably have some arbitrary distant future age in mind that you’ll remove the paci, right?
 Well here’s a word of warning…